 Not only are buddies helpful to someone that has just started with GitLab, but also to a team member transitioning to a new role within GitLab.
 When someone migrates to a new team / department, it is highly recommended that managers assign a Career Mobility buddy in the issue to help support the team members that are busy migrating.

-manager task.
+Buddy assignation is the new team member’s manager’s responsibility as outlined in the onboarding issue as the very first Before Starting at GitLab manager task.
 If you have been at GitLab 3+ months and are interested in participating in the Onboarding Buddy Program, please express your interest to your manager.

 Ideally an onboarding buddy:

-These guidelines have been developed from the feedback we recieve in the Onboarding Survey and feedback from onboarding buddies.
+These guidelines have been developed from the feedback we receive in the Onboarding Survey and feedback from onboarding buddies.
 It is not always possible to achieve all of these guidelines depending on the team or location.

 This is an example template you can use to introduce yourself to a new team member as their onboarding buddy.